Zwarte Piet: Origins

-The Dutch writer Arnold Jan Scheer has researched European traditions involving Sinterklaas and his assistants.
-He has published several books about the origin of these traditions and claims the origin of ones with black skin dates back to 1,100 BC in Northern Europe when pagan Shamans put on animal skins and painted their faces black with soot to portray mythical creatures of the underworld.
-According to Jan, these rituals evolved differently across Europe and eventually led to the development of characters including: Krampus, Schmutzli, Knecht Ruprecht, and Zwarte Piet.

 According to Hélène Adeline Guerber and other historians, the origin of Sinterklaas and his helpers have been linked by some to the Wild Hunt of Odin.
 While riding the white horse Sleipnir, he flew through the air as the leader of the Wild Hunt.
 He was always accompanied by two black ravens, Huginn and Muninn.
 These helpers would listen, just like Zwarte Piet, at the chimneys of the homes they visited to tell Odin about the good and bad behavior of the mortals below.

 The Saint Nicholas tradition contains a number of elements that are not ecclesiastical in origin.
 In medieval iconography, Saint Nicholas is sometimes presented as taming a chained demon, who may or may not be black.
 However, no hint of a companion, demon, servant, or any other human or human-like fixed companion to the Saint is found in visual and textual sources from the Netherlands from the 16th until the 19th century.
 According to a long-standing theory first proposed by Karl Meisen, Zwarte Piet and his equivalents in Germanic Europe were originally presented as one or more enslaved demons forced to assist their captor.
 These chained and fire-scorched demons may have been redeveloped as black-skinned humans during the early 19th-century in the Netherlands in the likeness of Moors who work as servants for Saint Nicholas.
 Others believe Zwarte Piet to be a continuation of a custom in which people with blackface appeared in winter solstice rituals.